 Do you remember Bill Millin of Scotland?
-The day of the Invasion, British troops were pinned down near a bridge outside They were trying to hold their position under enemy fire, and they were crouched against the cold gray ground waiting desperately for reinforcements.
-Suddenly, they heard the sound of bagpipes wafting through the air, amorphous as a dream. of them thought it was.
-But the sound of those bagpipes came closer and louder, and they looked up to see Bill Millin of the 51st Scottish Highlanders marching at the head of the reinforcements, ignoring the smack of the bullets into the sand around him.
+The day of the Invasion, British troops were pinned down near a bridge outside Caen.
+They were trying to hold their position under enemy fire, and they were crouched against the cold gray ground waiting desperately for reinforcements.
+Suddenly, they heard the sound of bagpipes wafting through the air, amorphous as a dream.
+Some of them thought it was.
+But the sound of those bagpipes came closer and louder, and they looked up to see Bill Millin of the 51st Scottish Righlanders marching at the head of the reinforcements, ignoring the smack of the bullets into the sand around him.
 Lord Lovat was with him -- Lord Lovat of England, marching along with his commandos, and equally unconcerned at the enemy fire.
-When he got to the bridge Lord Lovat calmly announced, "Sorry I'm a few minutes late."
+When he got to the bridge Lord Lovat calmly arnounced, "Sorry I'm a few minutes late."
 As if he'd been delayed by bad weather or a traffic jam.
 When in truth he'd been delayed by the bloody fighting on Sword Beach, which he and his men had just taken.

 There was the young Frenchman, Michel de Vallavielle, who had been confined by the Germans in his home near Utah Beach.
-When the Invasion began he defied the enemy patrols, broke the curfew, and ran from his house to the beach to tell the Allied troops where the German guns were hidden.
-He did not know it was D-Day -- he had no reason to think the invaders would be successful -- but like so many Frenchmen he had to help, and he did; and later that day he was shot when a paratrooper mistook him for one of the enemy, and it took him a year in Allied hospitals to recover.
+When the Invasion began he defied the enemy patrols, broke the curfew, and ran from his house to the beach to tell the Allied

+D-Day -- he had no reason to think the invaders would be successful -- but like so many Frenchmen he had to help, and he did and later that day he was shot when a paratrooper mistook him for one of the enemy, and it took him a year in Allied hospitals to recover.

-There was the doggedness of Lieutenant Colonel Benjamin Vandervoort of the All America Screaming Eagles, who broke his leg when he parachuted on to French soil.
+There was the doggedness of Lieutenant Colonel Benjamin

+Vandervoort of the All America Screaming Eagles, who broke his leg when he parachuted on to French soil.
 So he commandeered a small farm cart and ordered his men to wheel him on to the battlefield.
-There was the grace of General Theodore Roosevelt Jr., who walked with his men on Omaha Beach, and took the same risks as they.
+There was the grace of General Theodore the same risks as they.
 His calmness under fire rallied the troops.
 He died and was buried during the push for Paris.
-To this day, his men say he epitomized the phrase "an officer and a gentleman."
+To this day, his men say he epitomized the phrase, an officer and a gentleman.